African American Heritage Preservation Program Grants for Capital Projects

 The African American Heritage Preservation Program (AAHPP) was established by the General Assembly in 2010 to provide capital grants to assist in the preservation of buildings, sites, or communities of historical and cultural importance to the African American experience in Maryland.
 The AAHPP is administered as a partnership between the Maryland Historical Trust and the Maryland Commission on African American History and Culture (MCAAHC).

-The FY2018 funding round of the African American Heritage Preservation Program (AAHPP) will open in February 2017.
-The application deadline will be 11:59 pm on Saturday, July 15, 2017.
+The FY2018 funding round of the African American Heritage Preservation Program (AAHPP) closed on July 15, 2017.
+The FY2019 funding round of the African American Heritage Preservation Program (AAHPP) will open in February 2018.
+The application deadline will be 11:59 pm on Saturday, July 15, 2018.
 The application must be submitted through our online grant application portal.
+Applications will be made available in early spring 2018.

 For program Guidelines and a Quick Start Guide, which includes instructions for the online grant application, please check the left-hand sidebar on this page.

 We strongly suggest that you attend a workshop, review the guidelines, and contact MHT and MCAAHC for guidance prior to submitting an application.

 For assistance in the development of project scope and purpose, contact Maya Davis, Interim Director at (410) 216-6190.

 For assistance with capital project and technical preservation issues, or for assistance with the online application process, contact Anne Raines, MHT Capital Grants Administrator at (410) 697-9584.